Local Minima Structures in Gaussian Mixture Models: Abstract

 \section{Abstract}

-In this paper, we study the landscape of the population negative log-likelihood function of Gaussian Mixture Models with a general number of components.
-Due to nonconvexity, there exist multiple local minima that are not globally optimal, even when the mixture is well-separated.
-We show that all local minima share the same form of structure that partially identifies the component centers of the true mixture, in the sense that each local minimum involves a non-overlapping combination of fitting multiple Gaussians to a single true component and fitting a single Gaussian to multiple true components.
-Our results apply to the setting where the true mixture components satisfy a certain separation condition, and are valid even when the number of components is over- or under-specified.
-For Gaussian mixtures with three components, we obtain sharper results in terms of the scaling with the separation between the components.
+We investigate the landscape of the negative log-likelihood function of Gaussian Mixture Models (GMMs) with a general number of components in the population limit.
+As the objective function is non-convex, there can exist multiple spurious local minima that are not globally optimal, even for well-separated mixture models.
+Our study reveals that all local minima share a common structure that partially identifies the cluster centers (i.e., means of the Gaussian components) of the true location mixture.
+Specifically, each local minimum can be represented as a non-overlapping combination of two types of sub-configurations: (1) fitting a single mean estimate to multiple Gaussian components or (2) fitting multiple estimates to a single true component.
+These results apply to settings where the true mixture components satisfy a certain separation condition, and are valid even when the number of components is over- or under-specified.
+We also present a more fine-grained analysis for the setting of one-dimensional GMMs with three components, which provide sharper approximation error bounds with improved dependence on the separation parameter.